New Mexico Credentialing Board for Behavior Health Professionals, Inc.

 disclose an actual or possible conflict of interest, it shall take appropriate disciplinary and corrective action.

 RECORDS OF PROCEEDINGS

 The minutes of the board and all committees with board-delegated powers shall contain:

 A voting member of the board or any committee whose jurisdiction includes compensation matters and who receives compensation, directly or indirectly, from NMCBBHP for services is precluded from voting on matters pertaining to that member’s compensation.

 Each director, principal officer and member of a committee with board delegated powers shall upon election to the board sign a statement which affirms that such person:

 To ensure that the Corporation operates in a manner consistent with its charitable purposes and that it does not engage in activities that could jeopardize its status as an organization exempt from federal income tax, periodic reviews shall be conducted.
 The periodic reviews shall, at a minimum include the following subjects: Whether compensation arrangements and benefits are reasonable and are the result of arm’s-length bargaining.
 Whether partnership and joint venture arrangements conform to written policies, are properly recorded, reflect reasonable payments for goods and services, further NMCBBHP’s charitable purposes and do not result in inurement of impermissible private benefit.

 In conducting the periodic reviews provided for in Article VII, the Corporation may, but need not, use outside advisors.
 If outside experts are used their use shall not relieve the board of its responsibility for ensuring that periodic reviews are conducted.

-The NMCBBHP publishes general provisions that apply to all certification applicants and/or certified professionals, which are published here.
+The NMCBBHP publishes general provisions which are published here.

 New Mexico Credentialing Board for Behavioral Health Professionals, Inc.